 My main interests at present are the environment, human rights and indigenous issues.
 Nevertheless, my stories may cover any aspect of life down under.

 As you look ahead to the next three years, what, in your opinion, should be GV’s overarching priorities as an organization?

-The implementation of the review is a pressing area, in particular the identification of priority areas for your stories.
-We need to improve communication and sharing between authors and translators.
-It is imperative that we spread the word about our unique multi-lingual community and our stories.
-We must explore ways of finding the audience our work deserves, and making our many visitors regulars.
+It is very important that we spread the word about our unique multi-lingual community and our stories.
+We must explore ways of finding the audience our work deserves, and making our many visitors into regulars.